-While the rest of Britain is beginning to return to normality after a seasonal binge, Scotland is still going strong.
-Hogmanay is the Scottish equivalent of New Year’s Day... only a lot colder and often strung out over two days, meaning that the 2nd January is always a bank holiday in Scotland.
+While the rest of Britain is beginning to return to normality after a seasonal binge, Scotland is still celebrating.
+Hogmanay is the Scottish equivalent of New Year's Day... only a lot colder and often strung out over two days, meaning that the 2nd of January is always a bank holiday in Scotland.

 If you happen to live in Scotland, then why not kick off today's celebrations with a hearty Atholl Brose, and if you don't live in Scotland, then why not mix a Scottish Breakfast and make a toast to an extended New Year.

 Haitians celebrated their Independence day yesterday and today the festivities continue with Jour des Aieux (Ancestors' Day).

 Ancestor's Day is a time for Haitians to remember their forefathers, the people who lost their lives in the struggle for Haitian independence, and, of course, to sit down for an enormous family meal.

 Many Haitians today still follow Vodou (Voodoo), a belief system that includes worshipping spirits, so Ancestors Day has a particular resonance in this troubled country, which pulp fiction suggests is the home of the zombie.